mvolkmann/blog/src/smalltalk/41-morphic.md

 - export...
 - debug...

+(2) If the morph is embedded in another morph, this changes the owner to world, which unembeds it.

-(2) It seems most of the help tooltips default to "Help not yet supplied".
+(3) It seems most of the help tooltips default to "Help not yet supplied".
 To edit the help text, click the orange circle on the right, select "edit balloon help", and modify the help text.

-(3) To restore a collapsed item, click it's thumbnail in the bottom bar.
+(4) To restore a collapsed item, click it's thumbnail in the bottom bar.

-(4) "Explore" windows enable viewing data associated with an item such as its location, extent (width and height), and color.
+(5) "Explore" windows enable viewing data associated with an item such as its location, extent (width and height), and color.
 Send messages to `self` in the bottom pane to modify the morph.
 To add a method to the mo